Over 20 years experience installing & maintaining fire alarms, security systems, CCTV and Access Control for Schools across the UK.

 It must be made clear to everyone that when a fire is discovered that without hesitation the alarm is raised by operating the nearest fire alarm call point and any suspected fire no matter how small should be reported immediately to the Fire Service

 When the fire alarm is heard the pupils must be instructed to leave the building as quickly and calmly as possible.
-Every teacher ensure the classroom is cleared and a designated person perform one last check.
-Arrangements should be made for staff and pupils with disabilities to ensure that they are assisted during evacuation.
+Every teacher ensures the classroom is cleared and a designated person performs one last check.
+Arrangements should be made for staff and pupils with disabilities to ensure that they are assisted during an evacuation.

 - No running or pushing is to be permitted.

 - Overtaking of classes or individuals must not be permitted.

 - No one must be allowed to re-enter the building until told to do so by the senior person in charge.